History of Yerevan Metro

 In 1989, “Zoravar Andranik” (“Andranik the Commander” – architects Romeo Julhakyan, Suren Burkhajyan

 and in 1997, “Charbakh” station was opened, architect- Valter Mnatsakanyan.

-Currently, “The Yerevan Metro after Karen Demirchyan” has the railway with the length of more than 12 km, 10 stations, the rolling stock consists of 45 wagons, 33 of which are used.
+Currently, “The Yerevan Metro after Karen Demirchyan” has the railway with the length of more than 12 km, 10 stations, the number of wagons is 32 which makes up 71,1% of the anticipated rolling stock.

 1st stage of Yerevan Metro Restoration Program

 The reforms anticipated within the first stage of the program have been completed.

 As a result, the completely damaged bogies of 30 main carriages were replaced with new ones (60 units); technical trains were purchased, 34,6 km of new cables have been installed, the pump stations were fully restored (76 pumps), some other renovations and modernization were carried out as well.
 Besides, some savings were made, so it became possible to renovate and modernize 8 carriages.